Jennifer Abruzzo

-Jennifer Ann Abruzzo is an American attorney and government official who serves as General Counsel at the National Labor Relations Board (NLRB).
+Jennifer Ann Abruzzo is an American attorney and former government official who served as General Counsel at the National Labor Relations Board (NLRB) from 2021 to 2025.
 She previously was Special Counsel for Strategic Initiatives for Communications Workers of America (CWA), the largest media and communications union in the United States.
 She had previously worked for the NLRB for over 20 years in a number of positions, including Deputy General Counsel and Acting General Counsel.

+She was nominated to the NLRB by President Joe Biden in 2021 and confirmed by the Senate.
+During her tenure, she pushed for a broadening of workers' rights.
+Shortly after Donald Trump took office as President in January 2025, he fired her.

 Early life and career

 A native of Queens, New York City, Abruzzo was raised in a "large Roman Catholic family".
 Abruzzo began her nearly 23-year career at the National Labor Relations Board (NLRB) as a field attorney in Miami, eventually rising to the position of Deputy General Counsel during the Obama administration.
 Abruzzo later served as acting general counsel in advance of the confirmation of Peter B. Robb to the position.

 Abruzzo became special counsel for strategic initiatives at Communications Workers of America (CWA) in February 2018.
 In 2019, the AFL–CIO recommended Abruzzo for a vacant Democratic seat on the NLRB.
 During the presidential transition of Joe Biden, she served as an advisor to the President-elect on matters of labor policy.